-Mike and I finished lining the down hill side of each of the propagation beds in the East Field with coarse woody debris (CWD).
+Mike and I finished lining the down hill side of each of the propagation beds in the East Field with dead logs, or coarse woody debris (CWD).
 Placing dead logs on the downhill side of each bed to helps keep compost and mulch from washing downhill, but also has many beneficial qualities to lend to your garden soil.

 Three important reasons to use coarse dead wood:

 1. The decayed wood serves as a reservoir for moisture.
 Larger pieces of dead wood have a more significant moisture retaining capacity than smaller pieces, and release this moisture to the soil slowly throughout dry spells.
 Large woody debris improves the overall moisture retention and structure of soil.

 2. This moisture retaining capacity of dead wood also creates an important refuge for beneficial organisms like mycorhizzae, allowing them to retreat into the moist wood and survive dry spells; these organisms will more effectively recolonize soils when conditions improve.